Gia Long: Agricultural reform and economic growth

-With the southern region secured, Nguyễn Ánh turned his attention to agricultural reforms.
+With the southern region secured, Nguyễn Phúc Ánh turned his attention to agricultural reforms.
 Due to Tây Sơn naval raids on the rice crop via inland waterways, the area suffered chronic rice shortages.
 Although the land was extremely fertile, the region was agriculturally underexploited, having been occupied by Vietnamese settlers only relatively recently.
 Furthermore, agricultural activities had also been significantly curtailed during the extended warfare with the Tây Sơn.
-Nguyễn Ánh's agricultural reforms were based around extending to the south a traditional form of agrarian expansion, the đồn điền, which roughly translates as "military settlement" or "military holding", the emphasis being on the military origin of this form of colonization.
+Nguyễn Phúc Ánh's agricultural reforms were based around extending to the south a traditional form of agrarian expansion, the đồn điền, which roughly translates as "military settlement" or "military holding", the emphasis being on the military origin of this form of colonization.
 These were first used during the 15th-century reign of Lê Thánh Tông in the southward expansion of Vietnam.
 The central government supplied military units with agricultural tools and grain for nourishment and planting.
 The soldiers were then assigned land to defend, clear and cultivate, and had to pay some of their harvest as tax.
 In the past, a military presence was required because the land had been seized from the conquered indigenous population.
-Under Nguyễn Ánh's rule, pacification was not usually needed but the basic model remained intact.
+Under Nguyễn Phúc Ánh's rule, pacification was not usually needed but the basic model remained intact.
 Settlers were granted fallow land, given agricultural equipment, work animals, and grain.
 After several years, they were required to pay grain tax.
 The program greatly reduced the amount of idle, uncultivated land.
 Large surpluses of grain, taxable by the state, soon resulted.

-By 1800, the increased agricultural productivity had allowed Nguyễn Ánh to support a sizeable army of more than 30,000 soldiers and a navy of more than 1,200 vessels.
+By 1800, the increased agricultural productivity had allowed Nguyễn Phúc Ánh to support a sizeable army of more than 30,000 soldiers and a navy of more than 1,200 vessels.
 The surplus from the state granary was sold to European and Asian traders to facilitate the importation of raw materials for military purposes, in particular iron, bronze, and sulfur.
 The government also purchased caster sugar from local farmers and traded it for weapons from European manufacturers.
-The food surplus allowed Nguyễn Ánh to engage in welfare initiatives that improved morale and loyalty among his subjects, thereby increasing his support base.
+The food surplus allowed Nguyễn Phúc Ánh to engage in welfare initiatives that improved morale and loyalty among his subjects, thereby increasing his support base.
 The surplus grain was deposited in granaries built along the northward route out of Saigon, following the advance of the Nguyễn army into Tây Sơn territory.
 This allowed his troops to be fed from southern supplies, rather than eating from the areas that he was attempting to conquer or win over.
 Newly acquired regions were given tax exemptions, and surrendered Tây Sơn mandarins were appointed to equivalent positions with the same salaries in the Nguyễn administration.